 Planning a wedding can easily be the most stressful part of any couple’s relationship so far.
 Not only have you suddenly realized that your future husband hates pink roses (and in your mind, these were always a wedding staple).But you have a wedding budget to contend with, also.
 And even the smallest splurge on flowers can throw your entire wedding budget out of whack.
 Who wants to start a new life in debt because of your flower choice?
 Not me!
-Wedding budgets can be tricky to get right, but if you are aware of these wedding mistakes on a budget, you should be just fine.
+Wedding budgets can be tricky to get right, but if you are aware of the biggest wedding budget mistakes, you should be just fine.
 Check them out below!

 Booking Multiple Suppliers